MTtankkeo/flutter_appbar/README.md

 # Introduction
-This package implements the flexible appbar behavior, And we pursue higher performance and responsiveness than the appbar generally provided by Flutter.
+This package implements the flexible app bar behavior, and we pursue higher performance and responsiveness than the app bar generally provided by Flutter.
+In addition, this package avoids unnecessary gesture contention, ensuring responsiveness in most typical situations.

 ## Preview
 The GIF below demonstrates the package in action.
 Please note that due to compression, the animation may appear distorted or choppy.